Clustering of Local Extrema in Planck CMB maps: Summary and conclusions

+To give quantitative evaluation of non-Gaussianity, we defined the proper $\chi^2$ and computed the probability of finding the sample with $\chi^2\ge\chi^{2}_{\diamond-\diamond}$ (Table \ref{tab:datRedng}).
+Accordingly, we found that all of statistical measures considered in this paper supported the Gaussian hypothesis.

+Asymmetry in the context of $n_{\diamond}$ and $\Psi_{_{\diamond-\diamond}}(\theta;\vartheta)$ for patch of $7.5^2$ deg$^2$ has been examined.
+The amplitude of the dipole angular spectrum has been computed for all local $\chi^2_{\diamond-\diamond}$ (see Fig. \ref{fig:powerchi}).
+The probability of significance of obtaining the asymmetry amplitude, confirmed that all component separations are consistent with the symmetric map (Table \ref{tab:ass1}).
+The absence of asymmetry significance allowed us to avoid searching for the asymmetry direction in this paper.
+However, it is useful to evaluate the higher angular power spectrum modes to explore probable anomalies encoded in the clustering of local extrema, which is beyond the scope of the current work.
+The \texttt{SMICA} map had different behaviour compared to other observed maps when we applied $\Psi_{\rm tr-tr}(\vartheta\le 0.0)$, however its asymmetry was in agreement with corresponding synthetic data set.

-We also derived an upper bound on the cosmic string's tension via unweighted TPCF of peaks on {\it Planck} data.
-The higher value of $G\mu$ obtained by peak-peak statistics represented that un-resolved shot noise has almost effect of those results based on local extrema.
-Combining all maps and apply our tools on only common peaks improve the upper bound on $G\mu^{(up)} \lesssim 5.00\times 10^{-7}$.
+We also derived an upper bound on the cosmic string's tension via the unweighted TPCF of peaks on the {\it Planck} data.
+The upper bound on the $G\mu$ obtained by peak-peak statistics is almost higher than those bounds derived by other methods; consequently, one concludes that the searching for cosmic strings in the CMB according to the local extrema is very sensitive to even small residual shot-noise in the observations (Table \ref{tab:cosmic}).
+The minimum value of the upper bound was for \texttt{SMICA} map ($G\mu^{(up)} \lesssim 5.59\times 10^{-7}$).

+Finally, we remark that it could be interesting to consider crossing statistics \citep{Matsubara:2003yt} and construct a complex network from the CMB map to examine the statistical properties and explore probable exotic features such as the cosmic-string network \citep{albert2002statistical,barabasi2016network}.
+Topological data analysis under the banner of the homology group is another useful approach in order to achieve the above-mentioned purpose \citep{zomorodian2005topology11,carlsson2009topology}.
+The implementation of topological and geometrical measures on polarization and convergence maps will be left for our future work.